Data Science v Decision Science

 Introduction: We are pleased to present to James Madison University and its business analytics program.
 We discuss the differences between data science and decision science for overcoming bias and noise.
-We walk through Definitive's decision sciences applications and provide the students access to our app, Definitive Choice.
+We walk through Definitive's decision sciences applications and provide the students access to our choice architecture app, Definitive Choice.
 We discuss why, in a competition between data science and decision science, decision science wins easily.
 In fact, it is not even a fair fight!

 The challenge of data science